rudderlabs/rudderstack-docs/destinations/kochava.md

 * Place the `google-services.json` downloaded from the `Firebase console` into the root folder of your `app`.

-* Passing the new Push Token received fron FCM to the Kochava-sdk.
-For more information, look into the sample-kotlin app.
+* Passing the new Push Token received from FCM to the Kochava SDK.
+For more information, look into the **sample-kotlin** app.

 ```text
 import com.google.firebase.messaging.FirebaseMessagingService